The AI Economy and the Looming “Dot-Com” Reckoning

 There is a fantasy currently being sold to taxpayers, no doubt as we near the midterm elections.
 The idea that we can eliminate property taxes in a state with no income tax and somehow make up the difference by taxing a few wealthy mansion owners is math that simply does not hold up.

-As Ohio Governor Mike DeWine has stated, if property taxes were eliminated, then they would be forced to increase sales tax to 20% to make up the difference.
+As Ohio Governor Mike DeWine warned in February of 2026, if property taxes were eliminated, then they would be forced to increase sales tax to 20% to make up the difference.
 Besides, what happens when the “rich guy from Brazil” leaves?

 If you think the money you “gain” from losing property taxes won’t be sucked out of your pocket elsewhere, you are 100% wrong.
 If businesses know you have extra cash because you aren’t paying real estate taxes, that $2 item becomes a $5 item overnight.
 Meanwhile, the essential services that property taxes fund, police, teachers, and infrastructure, will disappear overnight, leading, of course, to massive unemployment.